MicrosoftDocs/quantum-docs-pr/articles/relnotes/index.md

 ## Q# language syntax
 This release adds new Q# language syntax:
-* Add a [shorthand way to express specializations of quantum operations]<xref:microsoft.quantum.language.type-model#functors> (control and adjoints) with `+` operators.
+* Add a [shorthand way to express specializations of quantum operations](xref:microsoft.quantum.language.type-model#functors) (control and adjoints) with `+` operators.
 The old syntax is deprecated.
 Programs that use the old syntax (e.g., `: adjoint`) will continue to work, but a compile time warning will be generated.
-* Add a new operator for [copy-and-update]<xref:microsoft.quantum.language.expressions#copy-and-update-expressions>, `w/`, can be used to express array creation as a modification of an existing array.
+* Add a new operator for [copy-and-update](xref:microsoft.quantum.language.expressions#copy-and-update-expressions), `w/`, can be used to express array creation as a modification of an existing array.
-* Add the common [apply-and-upate statement]<xref:microsoft.quantum.qsharp-ref.statements#rebinding-of-mutable-symbols>, e.g., `+=`, `w/=`.
+* Add the common [apply-and-upate statement](xref:microsoft.quantum.qsharp-ref.statements#rebinding-of-mutable-symbols), e.g., `+=`, `w/=`.
-* Add a way to specify a short name for namespaces in [open directives]<xref:microsoft.quantum.language.file-structure#open-directives>.
+* Add a way to specify a short name for namespaces in [open directives](xref:microsoft.quantum.language.file-structure#open-directives).

 With this release, we no longer allow an array element to be specified on the left side of a set statement.
 This is because that syntax implies that arrays are mutable when in fact, the result of the operation has always been the creation of a new array with the modification.
 Instead, a compiler error will be generated with a suggestion to use the new copy-and-update operator, `w/`, to accomplish the same result.